 Healing Properties and Warning

-The hyssop leaves and flower clusters contain a bitter component called marrubiin, which has mucolytic (makes the bronchi secretions more fluid) and expectorant properties, an aromatic essence that stimulates digestive secretions and has antiseptic properties; as well as several flavonic substances and tannin.
+The hyssop leaves and flower clusters contain a bitter component called marrubiin, which has mucolytic (which makes the bronchi secretions more fluid) and expectorant properties.
+This aromatic essence stimulates digestive secretions and has antiseptic properties, as well as several flavonic substances and tannins.

 The hyssop plant is recommended for bronchial catarrh, chronic bronchitis, and asthma.
 It makes the mucous more liquid, preventing its infection and promoting its expulsion.
 It is also used as a carminative (eliminates the gas from the digestive system), a digestive, and a vermifuge (expels intestinal parasites).

-In external applications, it is used as a vulnerary (heals wounds and bruises).
+It is used as a vulnerability in external applications (heals wounds and bruises).
 Gargling with hyssop water renders satisfactory results with tonsilitis.

 WARNING!
 The recommended dose for its essence intake must not be exceeded since it can produce convulsions in high doses.

 The plant is also used for weak digestion, sluggish circulation, and asthma.
-It helps treat jaundice, dropsy, scrofula, mucus constipation in the intestines, throat and nose congestion, and lung and breast problems; it dispels gas and regulates blood pressure.
-An infusion taken when warm and combined with equal parts of horehound is an excellent remedy for excess mucus conditions.
+It helps treat jaundice, dropsy, scrofula, mucus constipation in the intestines, throat, nose congestion, and lung and breast problems; it dispels gas and regulates blood pressure.
+An infusion taken when warm and combined with equal parts of horehound is an excellent remedy for excess mucus.

 An infusion with hyssop alone is an excellent remedy for increasing sweating, especially for breaking a fever.
 A decoction will aid in relieving inflammation.
 The herb is also suitable for weight problems, epilepsy, and gout.
 Externally, it is used to heal wounds.
 Fresh green hyssop poultices will help heal cuts.

 Fomentations made from the leaves can relieve bruises and muscular rheumatism.
-A wash made from a decoction can be used for skin irritations, bruises, burns, and gargle for chronic catarrh and sore throat.
+A wash made from a decoction can be used for skin irritations, scrapes, burns, and gargling for chronic catarrh and sore throat.
 In some areas, the herb’s decoctions are used as a prescribed gargle for sore throats.

-Hyssop plant tea is used to loosen phlegm, treat stomachaches, to relieve gas.
+Hyssop plant tea is used to loosen phlegm, treat stomachaches, and relieve gas.
 Combined with horehound, the tea can treat asthma, coughs, and bronchitis.
-The plant has been used in external applications to treat sprains, wounds, muscle aches, and rheumatism.
-Experiments are being conducted using the extract as an anti-inflammatory and to treat herpes simplex.
+The plant has been used externally to treat sprains, wounds, muscle aches, and rheumatism.
+Experiments are being conducted using the extract as an anti-inflammatory to treat herpes simplex.

 The plant contains at least eight antiviral compounds.
-In 1990, researchers discovered that a hyssop extract inhibited the replication of (HIV) human immunodeficiency virus.
+In 1990, researchers discovered that a hyssop extract inhibited the replication of the human immunodeficiency virus (HIV).

 Hyssop Plant Scientific Facts